 Matthew McDonald, aka Matty from Big Brother 9, is blogging from inside a federal prison in Mass. where he is serving a three year term for distributing drugs.
 And his three posts so far are probably the most honest and surprising pieces of writing by a former reality TV cast member that I have ever read.

-In January, Matty pled guilty to being part of a drug ring that included his season’s winner, Adam Jasinski, who sentenced to four years in prison.
+In January, Matty pled guilty to being part of a drug ring that included his season’s winner, Adam Jasinski, who was sentenced to four years in prison.
 Matty is now serving three years in federal prison, after which he’ll have five years of supervised release; he also has to pay a $50,000 fine.

 In three blog posts, Matt is surprisingly apologetic, contrite, and honest.
 (The one thing he doesn’t address directly is the still-pending charges after being arrested for beating up his pregnant fiance; he only says, “I DO NOT hit women.
 I love women.
 I may have been an asshole when it came to matters of the heart, but I don’t hit–it’s just not who I am.”)